 Select View Course Details to read more about the course and view the course description.
 Once you’ve found your course, select the Enroll button and follow the screens to pay for and register for your course or program.
 Payment is due at the time of registration.

 Employees and Alumni

 Full-time faculty and staff are eligible to receive a tuition waiver benefit for courses taken at the university.
 You can find out more about this benefit at Human Resources.

 New School alumni are eligible to receive a discount on noncredit continuing education courses.
 You can receive your personal discount code through Alumni Relations.

 If this is your first time registering at the certificate level, welcome!
 If you've taken a course with us before, but are just starting a certificate program, please be in touch with the Registrar's office who will assist you with getting your account status updated.

 Is the course you're hoping to take full?
 Many courses are available for waitlisting.
 To get added to a waitlist of a course, contact the Registrars office either via email at RegHelp@newschool.edu or call them at 212.229.5620.

-Students can drop a course online by logging into your account in the upper right hand corner.
+To drop or withdrawal a class, log into your account on opencampus.newschool.edu in the upper right hand corner.
 Go to “Manage Registration” and choose to “Web Drop.”

 Finding My Class